See No Evil, Speak No Evil

 Mai smiled as she watched Keiko practically jump out of her seat in excitement.
 Her friend had one heck of a sweet tooth that never seemed to be satisfied so she was always on the lookout for new bakeries and cake shops to try out.

 "Sure I don't see why not.
 What about you Kuroda?"
-Mai responded.
+Mai cheerfully responded.

-"It sounds like a lot of fun."
-Kuroda replied with a small smile gracing her lips.
+"It sounds like a lot of fun," Kuroda replied, a small smile gracing her lips.

 Keiko whooped as she threw her fist into the air while her friends just laughed at the excited female sitting with them.